dennisXZX/web-developer-notes/Express.md

 const fs = require('fs');

-app.get('/', (req, res) => {
+// serving a file using GET request app.get('/', (req, res) => {
     // sendFile() takes an absolute path to a file and
     // sets the mime type based on the file extension name
-    // under the hood it uses the built-in 'fs' NodeJS module res.sendFile(__dirname + '/index.html', (err) => {
+    // under the hood it uses the built-in 'fs' Node module res.sendFile(__dirname + '/index.html', (err) => {
        if (err) {
            // set the status code